clux/probes.hugo/content/post/2020-09-27-second-brain.md

 - 2 for random generators
 - 5 from lore/wikis related to the story or NPCs

-and their multitude meant you kind of had to tab between them a lot to figure out which one you wanted only to the tab order when players did something out of left field..
+and their multitude meant I needed to tab between them to find the right one, only to have to change them when players did something out of left field.

 > **DMs**; does this happen to you?

-So there were definitely some problems with this.
-That said, it was free, it __generally__ was responsive, and the 400ms link opening time wasn't too much of a drain on the improv.
-Definitely noticable though, and it just took a few times where `OneNote`'s **QoS** dropped, or my WIFI signals started getting a little dodgy (from one of the more farady cagey meeting rooms we occassionally played in), for it all to feel pointless.
+So this system definitely had problems, but it was free, __generally__ responsive, and the 400ms link opening time wasn't too much of a drain on the improv.
+It was definitely noticable though, and it just took a slightly decreased `OneNote` **QoS**, or a few interrupted WIFI evenings, for it all to feel pointless.

 ..there was also a whole week where I was unable to save anything with no errors shown to me.
 I never get to the bottom of it, but it was the last straw.